FAQ

 In short- A bookkeeper should be able to use any software.

-However personal choice -I am a Diamond Partner with MYOB and have been using their software over 12yrs.
-I am certified in Xero too.
+However it’s a personal choice -I am a Diamond Partner with MYOB and have been using their software over 12yrs.
+I am certified and a bronze partner with Xero too.

 Software I currently use throughout my business - Practice Ignition, Myob, Xero, Easy Business App, Dext, G-suite, Google, Windows, Dropbox etc..